AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ### Sample Query for Nested Content Fragments - All companies that have at least one employee that has a name of "Smith" {#sample-companies-employee-smith}

-This query illustrates filtering across two nested fragments - `company` and `employee`.
+This query illustrates filtering for any `person` of `name` "Smith", returning information from across two nested fragments - `company` and `employee`.

 **Sample Query**